10 best UFC fighters of all time (Updated 2023)

 Cyborg had not lost a fight in 13 years – but Nunes simply ran over her in one-sided fashion, finishing her with a series of punches in just 51 seconds.
 It was a stunning victory that left no doubt as to who the greatest female fighter on the planet was.

-Cormier entered the UFC in 2013 as the reigning StrikeForce Heavyweight champion, a title he’d won by defeating highly ranked opponents Antonio Silva and Josh Barnett.
-An undersized Heavyweight, ‘DC’ comfortably defeated Frank Mir and Roy Nelson in the UFC before deciding to make the drop to 205lbs in order to go after Jon Jones’ UFC Light Heavyweight title.
+Cormier entered the UFC in 2013 as the reigning StrikeForce Heavyweight title.
+An undersized Heavyweight, ‘DC’ comfortably defeated Frank Mir and Roy Nelson in the octagon before deciding to make the drop to 205lbs in order to go after Jon Jones’ light-Heavyweight title.

-Wins over Patrick Cummins and Dan Henderson put him in line for a title shot, but he came up short against Jones, only to find himself fighting for the vacant title just months later when Jones was stripped following personal issues outside of the UFC.
+He came up short against Jones, only to find himself fighting for the vacant title just months later when ‘Bones’ was stripped following personal issues outside of the octagon.

-After a third successful defense of the UFC Light-Heavyweight crown, Cormier set his sights on becoming a double champion – and moved back to Heavyweight to face off with UFC champ Stipe Miocic.
-And at UFC 226, he realised that dream, knocking out Miocic to become the UFC’s latest double champion.
+After a third successful defense of the light-heavyweight crown, Cormier set his sights on becoming a double champion – and moved back to heavyweight to face off with champ Stipe Miocic.
+And in the summer of 2018, he realised that dream, knocking out Miocic to become the UFC’s latest double champion.

 ‘DC’ defended that title against Derrick Lewis, only to drop it back to Miocic in a rematch.
-A third fight also saw him defeated by Miocic, but by that point, Cormier was already 41 years old, and his legacy had already been established.
+A third fight also saw him defeated, pushing him into retirement, but by that point, Cormier was already 41 years old, and his legacy had already been established.

 ‘DC’ may not have been able to beat Jones, but his spot as one of the true greats cannot be questioned.

-That loss was the catalyst for ‘Mighty Mouse’ to drop to a more natural 125lbs, and after defeating Ian McCall and Joseph Benavidez, Johnson became the UFC’s inaugural Flyweight champion.
+That loss was the catalyst for ‘Mighty Mouse’ to drop to a more natural 125lbs, and after defeating Ian McCall and Joseph Benavidez, Johnson became the inaugural flyweight champion.
 From there, ‘Mighty Mouse’ was essentially unstoppable.

-Initially criticised for being somewhat of a dull fighter despite his wins, Johnson soon quietened the critics when he began to finish the majority of his opponents.
-He knocked out Henry Cejudo and Benavidez in a rematch, and submitted the likes of Ray Borg, Wilson Reis and Kyoji Horiguchi – the latter being the latest submission in UFC history, as Horiguchi was forced to tap with just a second remaining in the fifth round.
+Initially criticised for being somewhat of a dull fighter despite his wins, Johnson soon quietened the critics when he began to finish the majority of his opponents, including Henry Cejudo, Ray Borg and Kyoji Horiguchi – the latter being the latest submission in octagon history.

 If an article like this was put out back in 2010, there’s almost no disputing the fact that Anderson Silva would’ve been ranked as the greatest UFC fighter of all time.

-When his UFC Middleweight title reign finally ended in 2013 at the hands of Chris Weidman, not only had Silva held the belt for nearly seven years, but he’d also made ten successful title defenses – and had won an incredible 16 UFC fights in a row.
+When his middleweight title reign finally ended in 2013 at the hands of Chris Weidman, not only had Silva held the belt for nearly seven years, but he’d also made ten successful title defenses – and had won an incredible 16 fights in a row in the octagon.

 From there, Silva continued to run roughshod over the entire 185lbs division.
 Tricky contenders like Dan Henderson, Vitor Belfort and Chael Sonnen were dispatched with ease – often in unique, inventive ways – and it was hard to argue against the Brazilian’s position as the best fighter on the planet.

-Even temporary moves up to 205lbs couldn’t slow him down, as he easily defeated James Irvin before embarrassing former UFC Light-Heavyweight champion Forrest Griffin, knocking him out at UFC 101 in 2009.
+Even temporary moves up to 205lbs couldn’t slow him down, as he easily defeated James Irvin before embarrassing former light-heavyweight champion Forrest Griffin, knocking him out in the summer of 2009.

 However, he would eventually meet his downfall at the hands of Weidman – who knocked him out in July 2013 and then finished him in a rematch five months later.

 Very few fighters – if any – manage to negotiate the shark-filled waters of the UFC and remain unbeaten.
-Even fewer manage to ascend all the way to a UFC title without suffering a loss.
-Realistically, there are very few who’ve done that, and one of them is Khabib Nurmagomedov.
+Even fewer manage to ascend all the way to a title without suffering a loss.

 If anything, that’s a simple mark of Khabib’s greatness.
 ‘The Eagle’ debuted in the UFC in 2012, already carrying a gaudy record of 16-0, and by the end of 2013 he’d increased that to 21-0 and was beginning to look like a title contender.